cpamieta/547-202/README.md

 Note:"Modeling human like Speech and Text summaries" and "kaggle" folder hold more projects that I worked on.
+Python exercises and  	Artificial Intelligence Exercise folder hold challanges I completed from www.hackerrank.com.

                                                                 Intro